mrscee/cloud-engineering-journal-2026/logs/week-02/README.md

 3. Uncheck **Block all public access**
 4. Save changes

-⚠️ _This action intentionally opens the bucket; in later phases we re-introduce security via CloudFront_.
+⚠️ _This action intentionally opens the bucket; in later phases we re-introduce security via CloudFront._

 ---